greg-h-k/posit/rstudio-workbench/multi-server/README.md

 **Required Tools**
 The methods described require you to have the aws cli and [session manager plugin for the aws cli](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) installed and you need to authenticate your aws cli.

-You will also need Terraform and Packer.
+You will also need Terraform, Packer and Ansible in order to build the custom image and then deploy the example architecture infrastructure.

 ### Build the AMI
 To build the AMI, we will use Packer with an Ansible provisioner.
 During the build process, Packer creates an EC2 instance that we then run a an Ansible playbook against to configure the instance.